Ski Level Two Certification

 Length: 7 days (over an 8 day period with a day off on day 6)

 Certification resource: The NZSIA Ski Instructor’s Manual is required reading for this course.

 Pre-requisites: You must be at least 17 years old an associate member or full member and have Ski Level One Certification or foreign equivalent (see our FAQs).

 ** Before you take the Ski Level Two Certification you must complete The Level Two eLearning course, based on information in the 2017 Ski Instructors Manual.
 You can access the Ski eLearning system through your member profile.
 Look at the course outline for further information. **

 This course includes teaching progressions from wedge-parallel turns to advanced-parallel turns with a pole touch, the teaching model and learning process, class handling and safety, skier analysis, technical information and fundamental skill demonstrations – all relative to wedge-parallel turns through to advanced-parallel turns.

-Candidates’ ability to analyse skiers and plan a lesson is formally assessed in three segments from video clips followed by a discussion with two Examiners.
+Candidates’ ability to analyse skiers and plan a lesson is formally assessed in two segments from video clips followed by a discussion with two Examiners.
 Candidates’ teaching is assessed on the final day during an approximately 40-minute long teaching presentation to other members of their group.